Employability Award activities guide

 Not-for-profit and charity volunteering

 UQ strongly encourages students to get involved in international or Australian volunteering opportunities and make a difference.
-To count towards the Award, organisations must be a charity or not-for-profit that is registered with the Australian Charities and Not-for-profits Commission.
+To count towards the Award, organisations must be a charity or not-for-profit that is registered with the Australian Charities and Not-for-profits Commission, or the international equivalent.

 Find opportunities through: